Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Check-box Type Menu.

-If you have not tried the earlier example, please read the Article on MsgBox with Options Menu and go through the preparations that I have mentioned there, in order to run the programs given here without errors.
+If you haven’t tried the earlier example, read the article MsgBox with Options Menu and follow the preparation steps outlined there to ensure these programs run without errors.

-2. Create a second Command Button on the Form.
+2. Add a second Command Button to the form.

-5. Copy and paste the following code into the VBA Module of the Form and save the Form.
+5. Copy and paste the code provided below into the module, then save the form.

 Private Sub cmdchk_Click()